Folie à Deux (album): Promotion and release

 The promotional cycle for Folie was complex: it encompassed a viral campaign, conflicts in pre-release promotion, and a change in the album's release date.

 As the release of the new album approached, the band and its management found that they would have to navigate changes in the music industry, which Hurley described as "a completely different place."
 Facing declining record sales, the lack of a proper outlet for an exhibition of music videos, and the economic crisis, Hurley commented that "people are buying things they need to survive rather than records and concert tickets."
 The group's 2007 album Infinity on High sold one million copies, which was considered a disappointment compared to From Under the Cork Trees sales of three million.
 Trohman attributed this to "the same reason that nobody's records are selling that well: there's so much turmoil in the music industry, so much downsizing, and people are finding different ways to get their music more and more all the time.
 There's very little we can do about that as a band.
 All we can do is try to make great music and hope it connects with people."

-Trohman later felt the label of Island Records had botched the release strategy; he felt that "I Don't Care" had been issued too far in advance of the album.
+The broader musical landscape also shifted significantly during this period.
+The late 2000s saw the rise of electronic and dance-oriented pop, driven by artists such as Lady Gaga and Rihanna.
+Commentators noted that this shift, alongside the perceived saturation of the pop-punk and emo scene, contributed to changing audience tastes and reduced commercial viability for bands associated with that genre.
+Scene critic Andy Greenwald observed that the cultural climate was changing with the beginning of the Obama era, making confessional emo less in step with the prevailing musical trends.
+Johnathan Daniel, the band's manager, noted that management shifts at the label had impacted the rollout.
+Producer Neal Avron recounted that the label briefly pulled support for lead single, "I Don’t Care," after mistakenly reading radio data as poor, only to later realize the song was performing well; by then, however, it was too late to restore momentum, which he described as a critical blow to the album's commercial trajectory.
+Trohman, in his memoir, suggests that he felt Island had botched the release strategy, acknowledging that "I Don't Care" had been issued too far in advance of the album.